Optical transition parameters of the silicon T centre: Zeeman parameters

 \Cref{fig:PLEhole}(a) shows the PLE spectra as a function of magnetic field angle between $[001]$ and $[\bar{1}10]$.
 The PLE linewidth ($\approx130$~MHz) is dominated by magnetic field variations across the sample and the zero-field inhomogeneous linewidth ($\approx40$~MHz).
 For $\vec{B}$ in this plane, we observe four orientation subsets as expected from the defect symmetry.
 We extract the peak positions and find excellent agreement with the fitted Hamiltonian model as shown in \cref{fig:PLEhole}(b).
 To fit the Landé $g$-factor parameters in the Zeeman Hamiltonian, the hole spin factor $g_\mathrm{H}=(B_i-D_i)/(\mu_B|\vec{B}|)$ has been found from the optical transitions $B_i$ and $D_i$ for orientations in the subset $i$, \cref{fig:PLEhole}(c).

-From simultaneously fitting the external stress data in \cite{Safonov1994} and the extracted $g_H$ data in \cref{fig:PLEhole}(c), we find the $g$-factor values for the T centre TX state Hamiltonian to be $|g_1|= 1.23 \pm 0.010$ and $|g_2|= 0.004\pm 0.005$.
+From simultaneously fitting the external stress data in \cite{Safonov1995} and the extracted $g_H$ data in \cref{fig:PLEhole}(c), we find the $g$-factor values for the T centre TX state Hamiltonian to be $|g_1|= 1.226 \pm 0.005$ and $|g_2|= 0.005\pm 0.002$.
 The high symmetry of the data is due to negligible diamagnetic shifts at this field.
 The color subsets of the optical transition energies represent the different orientation subgroups in point group $T$ (with their respective inversion set) that group energetically when the sample is rotated about a fixed magnetic field from $[001]$ to $[\overline{1}10]$.
 For subset (1), all the orientations have their defect plane along $(1\overline{1}0)$, the applied field sweeps from being parallel to the defect plane $\hat{B} =[001]$ to normal to the plane $\hat{B}= [\overline{1}10]$ which leads to significant dependence in transition energy.
 In contrast, subset 2, for which all orientations have their defect plane in $(110)$, experiences minimal variation.

 In this analysis we treat $g_e$ as isotropic, and find $g_e = 2.005(3)$ consistent with $g_e = 2.005(8)$ measured in Ref.~\cite{Bergeron:2020_PRX}.
-In fact, additional pump-probe spectroscopy reveals evidence of $g_e$ anisotropy at the level of one part in a thousand, see SI Sec. \RomanNumeral{2}.C.
+In fact, additional pump-probe spectroscopy reveals evidence of $g_e$ anisotropy at the level of one part in a thousand, see Appendix \ref{app:Ground state Landé g-factor}.